jaredkrinke/log/content/posts/programming-languages/100-languages-5.md

 # Week 3 (plus a day)
 As planned, I slowed down from [last week](100-languages-4.md), but I still managed to make it to the 25% mark.
 That's 25 languages down, and 75 to go!
 Now that I'm no longer rushing, I'm enjoying the process of playing with new languages more.

 All languages were new to me for this week.
 Notably, **I didn't even realize that [PostScript](https://en.wikipedia.org/wiki/PostScript) was a programming language at all**!
 Turns out it's a [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language))-like (stack-based) procedural language.
-I'm still feel like I'm struggling with stack-based languages, but it might just be a matter of perspective--compared to straight assembly, Forths are a joy to use!
+I still feel like I'm struggling with stack-based languages, but it might just be a matter of perspective--compared to straight assembly, Forths are a joy to use!

 The rest of this post contains notes on the languages I used.